texta-tk/texta-tk.github.io/source/authentication.rst

 - Now authenticate as the example "login" client by running ``$ uaac token client get login -s loginsecret``
 - Create a new example user by running ``uaac user add test1 --emails test1@test1.com --password test1``

 The UAA server is now configured.
-We can already send a request to the ``redirect_uri`` callback through logging in the UAA server using the **/uaa/oauth/authorize** OAuth endpoint of the UAA server.
+One can already send a request to the ``redirect_uri`` callback through logging in the UAA server using the **/uaa/oauth/authorize** OAuth endpoint of the UAA server.

 The **oauth/authorize** URL needs to be sent with the proper parameters: